Terms And Conditions

 14.2 Cancellation policy:

 (a) 48-Hour Cancellation Policy: If you cancel your appointment with less than 48 hours’ notice, you will need to pay the full session fee.
 This also applies if you do not attend the session.
+It is important to note that health insurance providers do not pay late cancellations or missed appointment fees.
+These will be invoiced to you directly at our standard self-funding fees and must be paid on receipt, even if your treatment is usually funded by your insurance provider.

 (b) Assessment Sessions: The 48-hour cancellation policy does not apply to assessment sessions.
-Assessment sessions, including those for therapy and ADHD assessments, are non-refundable.
+Assessment sessions are non-refundable.

 (c) Service Suspension: We reserve the right to suspend our services to you if you do not attend sessions for two consecutive weeks (whether postponing the session with or without 48 hours’ notice), unless otherwise agreed with your therapist.